kang-cao-corgi/coj/notes.md

 5. return the righteousness of flesh to God
     - [Rm6:12-13](https://www.blueletterbible.org/niv/rom/6/12/s_1052012)
     - [1Pe4:2](https://www.blueletterbible.org/niv/1pe/4/2/s_1155002)
-6. the flesh is talent
+6. the flesh is talent(bags of gold)
     - [Mt25:14-30](https://www.blueletterbible.org/niv/mat/25/14/s_954014)

     the flesh is an opportunity